yanntoque/babylonAutocomplete/README.md

 This project aims to create an autocomplete extension for Babylon.js thanks to the [Language Server Extension](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) provided by VSCode.

+To understand what is Language Server and why we use it in this project please refer to this link : https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server

+# LSP Sample

+This is the folder that contains the code of the extension.

 # Babylon Sample

 ### Instructions to compile the [example from Babylon.js](https://playground.babylonjs.com/) written in coffeescript and see the output